kamel-usp/pages/learn_dpasp.md

 Our last ingredient is the differential modifier.
 This stands for the ability of probabilistic choices to be specified as the output of differentiable models (e.g., neural networks), which grants a differentiable semantics of such programs.
 That means that we can learn, in an end-to-end fashion, the parameters of deep machine learning models whose outputs assign truth-values to propositions that are further constrained by logic rules in ASP.

-The rest of this turorial will introduce the reader to all of those components, including the syntax, semantics, inference and learning of dPASP programs.
+The rest of this tutorial will introduce the reader to all of those components, including the syntax, semantics, inference and learning of dPASP programs.
 By the end of this tutorial, the reader should have a clearer understanding on how to...

 1. ...describe certain knowledge through the language of dPASP;
 2. ...describe probabilistic knowledge;